Updated: April 13, 2026

 - Liquor = 1.5oz shot containing 40% alcohol (Liquor also has a pretty wide range of alcohol content, depending on what you’re buying)

 So when we are thinking about our alcohol intake, we need to factor in these differences.
 The easiest way to do this is to use a calculator (https://www.rethinkingdrinking.niaaa.nih.gov/tools/calculators/drink-size-calculator.aspx).
 I encourage you to play around with this calculator the next time you drink — you may find that your one beer or one liquor drink may actually be 2 or 3 “drinks” once you account for alcohol content and volume.
-For example: a pint of a beer containing 7% alcohol is actually considered 2 drinks.
+For example, a pint of beer containing 7% alcohol is actually considered 2 drinks.

 I think I need to reduce how much I drink.
 What should I do?

-We all can get into a habit loops and drinking patterns that may not be good for our health.
+We all can get into habit loops and drinking patterns that may not be good for our health.
 So it’s important to find simple solutions that help nudge you toward a better relationship with alcohol.
 With alcohol, there are a lot of strategies that you can start today to lessen how much you drink without dramatically impacting your quality of life.

 - Establish boundaries for when or how much you drink (i.e. no more than 1 per night; no drinking on weekdays; never drink alone).
 For many, setting hard boundaries can make it much easier to change habits.